Privacy policy of the probefahrtenbutler.com website

 Processor

-For the purposes of this Regulation, the term:
+Definition pursuant to Article 4 of the GDPR For the purposes of this Regulation, the term:

-“Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the Controller;
+“processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;

 Consent

-For the purposes of this Regulation, the term:
+Definition in accordance with Article 4 of the GDPR For the purposes of this Regulation, the term

 Explanation: As a rule, websites provide such consent via a cookie consent tool.
 I’m sure you’re familiar with this.
 Whenever you visit a website for the first time, you are usually asked via a banner whether you agree or consent to data processing.
 In most cases, you can also make individual settings and thus decide for yourself which data processing you allow and which you do not.
 If you do not consent, no personal data of yours may be processed either.
 In principle, consent can of course also be given in writing, i.e. not via a tool.